 Second, the salespeople misuse the program to push conversions, typically by colluding with some amenable customers.
 They ‘sell’ on behalf of the customers, using the additional incentive as hook, and split the bonus with these customers.
 Result: as acquisition via referrals grow, regular sales take a dip.

 Three steps.
 Keep the process simple, never more than three steps.
-Ideal referral program is where customer receives a link as a WhatsApp message; forwards it to one or more of her contacts via WhatsApp with nothing to fill, and no registration required.
-The referrer clicks the link and is guided along by system.
+Ideal referral program is where the customer receives a link (as a WhatsApp message); forwards it to one or more of her contacts via WhatsApp with nothing to fill, and no registration required.
+The referee clicks the link and is guided along by system.
 Moment the referee ‘converts’, the customer receives her reward or reward confirmation.
 The more closely you replicate this template, higher the chances of success.

 Keep your promise.
 Promised reward must be delivered.
 Though most obvious, it’s often overlooked.
 It’s critical that promised reward is delivered without any delay.
 Ideally, rewards shouldn’t be deferred till the program’s end date.
-Delivering the as the program progresses, motivates the customers to keep referring.
+Delivering in real time, as the program progresses, motivates the customers to keep referring.
 After all, the proof of pudding is in eating.

 If you have used referrals to grow your business, I suggest continue to use it more often.
 But relook at data carefully for insights and revisit the rewards structure or strategy; there might be scope to improve.
 Tweaking helps.

 If you have never used referrals, you are probably under-leveraging your growth.
 Start now!